by Frank Thomas Smith

 “I’m sure it is, but I didn’t mean that.
 You see, I’m also going to Villa de las Rosas where I don’t live yet, but will once I get there.”

-“But you don’t believe in coincidences – so what is it?”
+“But if you don’t believe in coincidences, what is it?”

 That didn’t surprise me at all; she had the slightly kooky look of a new age cum Jungian innocence.
 “Ah yes,” I said wisely, “karma.”

-The one-hour flight extended to a taxi ride to the bus terminal in Córdoba and from there a three-hour bus trip over the Sierra Grande to the Traslasierra Valley and the village of Villa de las Rosas.
+After the flight we took a taxi to the bus terminal in Córdoba and from there a three-hour bus trip over the Sierra Grande to the Traslasierra Valley and the village of Villa de las Rosas.
 I paid for the taxi, but Mireya insisted on paying her own bus fare.
 We had a lot of time to talk and get to know each other.